A Study of Suboptimally Controlled Participants Previously Taking Oral or Infusion DMDs for RMS (MASTER-2)

 Time Frame

-A relapse will be defined as per routine clinical practice as determined by the investigator.
+A relapse was defined as per routine clinical practice as determined by the investigator.
 As a guide, relapse may be defined as exacerbation of symptoms that occur over a minimum of 24 hours and separated from a previous attack by at least 30 days, in the absence of fever or infection.
-ARR up to 24 months of treatment with cladribine tablets, after baseline (prospectively collected data) will be reported.
+ARR was calculated as the total number of reported relapses in the 24 months after treatment divided by the days on study corresponding to relapse information and multiplied by 365.25.

 Secondary Outcome Measures